donavynhaley/donavynhaley/README.md

 Hi I'm Donavyn.
 I'm a software engineer who is passonite about developing unique AI projects, creating dynamic web apps, and delving deep into new technologies.

-- 🔭 I’m currently working on an emotional tracker app for Boys and Girls Club
+- 🔭 I’m currently working on a Chess Ai App
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning AWS
 - 👯 I’m looking to collaborate on any projects involving AI.
 - 😄 Pronouns: Him/He